Should you use Video Marketing?

-Instagram and Twitter both have a decent presence in the area of video content, however they are both used less often and content is slightly less effective compared to using Facebook.
-However if these are your primary social media contact points for customers they should most certainly be used.
+Instagram and Twitter both have a decent presence in the area of video content, however, they are both used less often and content is slightly less effective compared to using Facebook.
+If these are your primary social media contact points for customers they should most certainly be used.

 LinkedIn also can be used for video content however it is not used as much or with the same effectiveness as other platforms.

 Last, and definitely least, is Snapchat.
 Hardly anyone uses it and it has not proven to be effective and probably should be avoided.